 In the second year, students develop a critical awareness of the relationship between photography and the real world, including issues of representation, the law, and ethics.
-They will study and practice the technical side of photography from basic to advance in details by mastering the art of portrait and documentary photography – two of the most important intricacies of photography for photojournalism.
+They will study and practice the technical side of photography from basic to advance in details by mastering the art of street and documentary photography – two of the most important intricacies of photography for photojournalism.
 Students will also learn the advanced creative writings, and will be given the chance to get published professionally.
 Soon they will study and practice the theoretical, methodological, and practical frameworks necessary for the research and production of successful photo essays and visual storytelling.